Other compulsory subjects

 They may not have to take exams in these subjects.

-All schools must have a written policy on sex education, which they must make available to parents for free.
+Schools must have a written policy on relationships education (primary schools) and relationships and sex education (secondary schools), which they must make available to parents for free.

 Schools have to teach RE but parents can withdraw their children for all or part of the lessons.
 Pupils can choose to withdraw themselves once they’re 18.